BetaPictoris/rolling/readme.md

-# All the Rick Rolls you could want
+# All the Rick Rolls you could want (I still need more though).
-## List comming soon.
 [Classic](classic)
 [Japanese](jp)
 [Kermit](kermit)